httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 HTTP methods such as POST or PUT can be used by clients to request processing of representation data enclosed in the request message.
 The transfer of representation data from client to server is often referred to as an upload.
 Uploads are just as likely as downloads to suffer from the effects of data transfer interruption.
 Humans can play a role in upload interruptions through manual actions such as pausing an upload.
 Regardless of the cause of an interruption, servers may have received part of the representation data before its occurrence and it is desirable if clients can complete the data transfer by sending only the remainder of the representation data.
 The process of sending additional parts of a representation using subsequent HTTP requests from client to server is herein referred to as a resumable upload.

-Connection interruptions are common and the absence of a standard mechanism for resumable uploads has lead to a proliferation of custom solutions.
+Connection interruptions are common and the absence of a standard mechanism for resumable uploads has led to a proliferation of custom solutions.
 Some of those use HTTP, while others rely on other transfer mechanisms entirely.
 An HTTP-based standard solution is desirable for such a common class of problem.

 This document defines an optional mechanism for HTTP that enables resumable uploads in a way that is backwards-compatible with conventional HTTP uploads.
 When an upload is interrupted, clients can send subsequent requests to query the server state and use this information to send the remaining representation data.
 Alternatively, they can cancel the upload entirely.
-Different from ranged downloads, this protocol does not support transferring different parts of the same representation in parallel.
+Unlike ranged downloads, this protocol does not support transferring different parts of the same representation in parallel.

 # Conventions and Definitions